Logo of Pest Crews

 Search providers near you

-Best Termite Inspection in Arizona Ranked
+Best Termite Inspection Companies in Arizona Ranked

 A termite inspection in Arizona is a specialized evaluation of a property for evidence of wood-destroying insects, most notably subterranean termites.
 This process is critical because termites cause significant structural damage that can compromise a home's integrity and lead to costly repairs.
 For most real estate transactions, a formal Wood-Destroying Insect Inspection Report (WDIIR) is required by lenders, making it a standard step in buying or selling a home.
 This guide explains the Arizona-specific process, standards, and costs to help you navigate finding a qualified professional and understanding the report.